q-shift/openshift-vm-playground/README.md

 ./e2e.sh -v <VM_NAME> -n <NAMESPACE> -p <PUBLIC_KEY_FILE_PATH>
 ```
 where:
-- <VM_NAME>: name of the virtual machine and also OS image to download (e.g Fedora Cloud customized = quay.io/snowdrop/quarkus-dev-vm)
+- <VM_NAME>: name of the virtual machine and also OS image to download (e.g. Fedora Cloud customized = quay.io/snowdrop/quarkus-dev-vm)
 - <NAMESPACE>: kubernetes namespace where scenario should be deployed and tested
 - <PUBLIC_KEY_FILE_PATH>: path to the file containing the public key to be imported within the VM